thepulkitagarwal/sdpd-t-rex-runner/README.md

 4. `cd` into the local copy of this repo on your terminal.
 5. Run `npm install`.
 (Note: `npm warn` is not a problem.
 You can go ahead with the next step.)
 6. Run `npm start`.
 7. Open a separate terminal, `cd` into the local copy of this repo, and run `python raspiController.py`.
+(You might have a problem if you are using python3.
+In that case, comment out the python 2 libraries, and uncomment the python 3 libraries in the `raspiController.py` file.)
 8. Open your browser and go to <http://localhost:3000> and press space.
 9. The TRex should automatically jump every 0.5 seconds.